FlipFloop/RestYourEyes/README.md

 # RestYourEyes

 RestYourEyes is a lightweight (2.3Mb!) macOS menu bar application designed to help you reduce eye strain by reminding you to take regular breaks.
-It implements the popular 20-20-20 rule and other common timing patterns to keep your eyes healthy during long coding sessions.
+It implements the popular 20-20-20 rule and other common timing patterns to keep your eyes healthy while working on your computer.

 Its aim is to be minimal.
 If you wish to see a new feature or optimize the code, please submit a PR.